 If you’re doing local SEO, adding local business Schema markups is a must.
 Fortunately, it’s not as technical as it sounds.
 To do this, just follow these steps:

 a.
-Add your NAP information to a sitewide section of your site such as its header or footer.
+Add your NAP information to a sitewide section of your site such as its header or footer.b.
+Edit the HTML code of this information by adding the following:

 <div itemscope itemtype="http://schema.org/LocalBusiness">